umairb1/CV/README.md

 **EE (February 2017 to October 2017)**
 *Sales Advisor*

-Although only working at EE for a short priod of time, at this role I developed key skills which will help me thorugh out my life.
-Being able to speak to random people, understand their need, come up with a solution and explan to them the solution in a way which they will understand at them same time adapting my approch to each person.
+Although only working at EE for a short period of time, at this role I developed key skills which will help me through out my life.
+Being able to speak to random people, understand their need, come up with a solution and explain to them the solution in a way which they will understand at them same time adapting my approach to each person.

 - Problem Solving
 - Adaptability